 That would mean your game show earnings would be taxed at the 25% rate.
 So, with this example, we’re up to paying $5,250 in federal taxes.

 Then, you have California state tax.
 There, you’d be in the 8% bracket and pay $1680 to the state.

 (Again, those are just assumptions.
 This would easily be more for someone in a higher income bracket – or for someone who wins a more expensive car and goes on to win a big showcase, therefore getting pushed into a higher tax bracket.)

-(And, I will concede it could be less if someone has enough deductions, credits, etc. And I’ve heard the sales tax part of it does count as some sort of deduction or something.
-(I’m not a tax professional, nor have I done taxes for my Price is Right year yet since we are still in it.))
+(And, I will concede it could be less if someone has enough deductions, credits, etc. And I’ve heard the sales tax part of it could, in some circumstances, count as some sort of deduction or something.
+(I’m not a tax professional, nor have I done taxes for my Price is Right year yet, since we are still in it.))

-Anyway, in a pretty safe hypothetical range, you’re paying about $9,000 for your car.
-But that’s starting to get toward the price for which you could actually buy a car for in the first place.
+Anyway, in a pretty safe-ish hypothetical range, you’re paying about $9,000 for your car.
+But that’s starting to get toward the price for which you could actually buy a car in the first place.

 I will say that in our scenario, though, the government could easily come out the same or ahead of the winner on the actual net winnings after selling prizes for depreciated values and such.

 I’m very happy and extremely thankful for my day on The Price is Right, but I’ll never stop thinking it’s funny that people trivialize a tax bill of $9,000ish as though it’s totally nothing (and that everyone could still easily keep this new car) – just because it’s a bill from something fun as opposed to traditional income.

 (If you have nine grand to drop on a car, go out and buy yourself a car!)